flock-community/flock-eco/readme.md

 # Flock ecosystem

+## ⚠️ END OF LIFE NOTICE

+**This repository is end of life, and no further development is happening.** We kindly request users to migrate away from flock-eco or create a fork.

+---

 Flock. eco is a collection of fullstack moduels which bootstraps development of platforms which can be deployed in the cloud.

 ## Setup